SkyCampTech/SCT-Syncro/README.md

 Get-ScreenCapture -FullFileName "C:\temp\screenshot.jpg"

 # This will send you an email, no SMTP server required.
-Send-Email -To "craig@skycamptech.com" -Subject "Test Subject" -Body "This is the body"
+Send-Email -To "email" -Subject "Test Subject" -Body "This is the body"

 # This will upload the file to Syncro and attach it to the Asset.
 Upload-File -FilePath "C:\temp\screenshot.jpg"